Delancey Place: Delancey Place versus Delancey Street

-Historically, ‘Delancey Place’ has only been used for streets in the Rittenhouse area between Seventeenth Street and twenty-sixth street, however, in an effort by the city to simplify street names in 1895, several side streets across the city, between Spruce Street and Pine Street, were renamed to ‘Delancey Street,’ including streets formerly called ‘Delancey Place.”
+Delancey Place has only been used for streets in the Rittenhouse area between 17th and 26th Streets.
+In an effort by the city to simplify street names in 1895, however, several side streets across the city, between Spruce Street and Pine Street, were renamed to Delancey Street, including streets formerly called Delancey Place.
 It affected some streets that had gone by other names since the late eighteenth century such as Union Street.
-The effort was successful for the low-numbered blocks between Front Street and Eighth street, and the high-numbered blocks between Thirty-fourth Street and Sixty-third street.
-The attempted change was a failure for the original blocks of 'Delancey' in the Rittenhouse area, however, where residents refused to adopt the change, and continued to use the name ‘Delancey Place’ as their address in directories, despite most street maps using the name ‘Delancey Street.’.
+The effort was successful for the low-numbered blocks between Front Street and Eighth street, and the high-numbered blocks between 34th and 63rd Streets.
+The attempted change was a failure for the original blocks of 'Delancey' in the Rittenhouse area, however, where residents refused to adopt the change, and continued to use the name Delancey Place as their address in directories, despite most street maps using the name Delancey Street..
 Finally, the city reversed their decision in 1941 and recognized ‘Delancey Place’ as the official name for streets between Seventeenth Street and Twenty-sixth Street that they had called ‘Delancey Street’ in 1895, as well as fixing the spelling of 'Delancey' to a lower case 'l'.
 Although the Philadelphia city government recognizes "Delancey Place" on their official street map, as does Google Maps, other businesses and agencies do not, including the United States Postal Service and major real-estate web-listing companies such as Zillow, Trulia, and Redfin, which still use ‘Delancey Street’ instead of ‘Delancey Place’, or a hybrid of the two names for the blocks between Seventeenth Street and Twenty-sixth Street.